nipy/nipy/doc/devel/guidelines/sphinx_helpers.rst

 documentation tree.
 To include the source code for the plot in the document, pass the ``include-source`` parameter::

-  .. plot:: pyplots/elegant.py
+  .. plot:: devel/guidelines/elegant.py
      :include-source:

 In the HTML version of the document, the plot includes links to the original source code, a high-resolution PNG and a PDF.
-In the PDF mversion of the document, the plot is included as a scalable PDF.
+In the PDF version of the document, the plot is included as a scalable PDF.

-.. plot:: pyplots/elegant.py
+.. plot:: devel/guidelines/elegant.py
    :include-source:

 Emacs helpers